VilsHub/airGabUtility/readme.md

  4. For docker image download you, would be asked to supply the name of the file which is expected to hold the list of images on each new line.
 But chart images, you would be asked the followings:

-      - The name of the helm release.
-Example zonedepenendecies
+      - The chart reference of the helm chart.
+Example zone/zone
       - The version number for helm chart.
 Example 1.0.202
-      - The chart reference of the helm chart.
-Example zone/zone
-      - The values file for the chart if required

  5. Once done, you may be asked for your SSH password multiple for task execution, but this depends on the remote server SSH configuration.
 On the last task, which would downloading of images to local server, you may choose to proceed on this stage or continue later using the **downloadPulledImages.sh** script